| Include limited access content in your full-text search |

 For years, I have known that some FamilySearch records are not viewable from home.
 I have taught others to use the FamilySearch Catalog to find land, probate, court, church, and other records that may be available only at a FamilySearch Center or FamilySearch Affiliate Library.
 That method still matters.
 The Catalog is still important.
 But it takes organization, patience, and a good research plan.

-The chart above shows my comparisons of different searches with and without using the toggle.
+The chart above shows my comparisons of different Full-text searches with and without using the toggle.
 For Luther Read/Reed and Nancy Read/Reed in Windham County, Vermont, the number of results remained unchanged.
 Each search produced the same number of results with the toggle turned on or off.

 For John Reed/Read in Jefferson County, New York, the search changed from 545 results without the toggle to 558 results with the toggle turned on.
 Those thirteen additional records included military, church, and court records.
 The church records are now at the top of my list to check.
 I will be at my local FamilySearch Affiliate Library tomorrow!